Prince Gallitzin State Park: Namesake

 Demetris Gallitzin was born on December 22, 1770, at The Hague in the Netherlands.
 His name is a form of Galitzine, the Russian princely family in which he was born.
-His father, Dimitri Alexeievich Galitzine (1735-1803), Russian ambassador to the Netherlands, was an intimate friend of Voltaire and a follower of Diderot; so, too, for many years was his mother, Countess Adelheid Amalie Gallitzin (1748-1806), until a severe illness in 1786 led her back to the Roman Catholic Church, in which she had been raised.
+His father, Dimitri Alexeievich Galitzine (1728–1803), Russian ambassador to the Netherlands, was an intimate friend of Voltaire and a follower of Diderot; so, too, for many years was his mother, Countess Adelheid Amalie Gallitzin (1748-1806), until a severe illness in 1786 led her back to the Catholic Church, in which she had been raised.

-At the age of 17, Demetrius was received into the Roman Catholic Church.
+At the age of 17, Demetrius was received into the Catholic Church.
 He then served as an aide-de-camp to the commander of the Austrian troops in Brabant; but, following the assassination of the king of Sweden, he, like all other foreigners, was dismissed from the service.

 Gallitzin left Europe for the United States in 1792 where he landed in Baltimore.
 It was soon after his arrival that he decided to enter the priesthood.
-He was ordained in March 1795 and was one of the first Roman Catholic priests ordained in America.
+He was ordained in March 1795 and was one of the first Catholic priests ordained in America.
 After several years serving as a missionary in southern Pennsylvania and Maryland, Father Gallitzin founded the settlement of Loretto, Pennsylvania, in what is now Cambria County, Pennsylvania in 1799.
 Loretto was an expansion of a smaller settlement established by Michael McGuire in 1788.
 When McGuire died in 1793, he donated "McGuire's Settlement" to the Catholic Church in America for the establishment of a Catholic community.

-With Gallitzin's leadership, Loretto became the first English-speaking Roman Catholic settlement in the United States west of the Allegheny Front.
+With Gallitzin's leadership, Loretto became the first English-speaking Catholic settlement in the United States west of the Allegheny Front.
 In addition to McGuire's patrimony, Gallitzin is believed to have spent $150,000 (USD) of his own funds later, to purchase some additional 20000 acre, which it is said he gave or sold at low prices to newly arriving Catholic settlers.
 Father Gallitzin worked to build Loretto by establishing a gristmill, tannery, and sawmill in the town.
 He also was instrumental in the education of the children of the area and served as a doctor, banker and lawyer for many of the citizens of Loretto.